Double categories for adaptive quantum computation: Introduction

 \section{Introduction}

-Quantum computation can be modeled in different ways, each emphasizing different resource requirements for computational power and efficiency.
-The precise connection between these resources and their computational effects is an active area of research in quantum advantage.
-Category theory provides a systematic language for analyzing and comparing such models, allowing structural similarities and differences to be expressed at a high level of abstraction.
+Quantum computation can be formulated through several models, each emphasizing different computational primitives and forms of classical control.
+Understanding the structural relationships among these models is important for comparing how they represent and implement quantum computations.
+Category theory provides a systematic language for such comparisons, allowing common structures and differences to be expressed at a high level of abstraction.
 For example, categorical quantum mechanics describes quantum processes through string diagrams \cite{abramsky2009categorical,selinger2007dagger, heunen2019categories,coecke2018picturing,van2020zx}.
-This formalism abstracts the essential features of the Hilbert space formulation of quantum theory, offering deeper insights into the emergence of new phenomena.
-Fundamental constructions in quantum information processing, such as quantum teleportation, can thus be studied at varying levels of abstraction.
-The string diagram approach is 1-dimensional in the sense that it primarily represents Hilbert space operations{—namely, quantum channels.} In this work, we separate the classical and quantum directions within a double categorical framework, clarifying how these two modes of computation interact and thereby providing a more refined explanation of the principles, such as quantum contextuality, underlying quantum advantage.
+This formalism abstracts essential features of the Hilbert space formulation of quantum theory and allows fundamental constructions in quantum information processing, such as quantum teleportation, to be studied compositionally.
+The usual string diagrammatic framework is based on a monoidal category of processes, in which quantum channels form the primary morphisms, while classical information and control are encoded internally.
+In this work, we separate the classical and quantum directions within a double categorical framework.
+We introduce double port graphs as a two-dimensional syntax for computational processes and adaptive instruments as their semantics.
+This separation makes the interaction between quantum processes and classical control explicit and provides a common setting in which different models of quantum computation and the conversions between them can be described by double functors.